How to Truly Excite People to Learn

 The shift in technology expectations has been manifested by a shift in personal perceptions of the role of technology.
 At the start, it was all about adapting to the technology, now technology needs to adapt to you.

 Learning technology has been part of this evolution and its capabilities and theories have evolved as reflected in this article by Josh Bersin, “the Learning Experience Platform space has exploded to replace and compliment the LMS market”.

-As the corporate world realises that while ERP systems or combined HR systems may be very attractive to the accountants, they either fail to support or negatively impact the learner experience.
-This in turn leads to a negative perception of the value and benefit of the learning being delivered.
+As the corporate world realises that while ERP systems or combined HR systems may be very attractive to the accountants, their learning management features either fail to support or negatively impact the learner experience.
+This leads to a lack of motivation, low engagement levels and ultimately poor performance.

 Since these systems are often built on architecture that was not originally learning oriented, the experience of those administering the system and managing the learner interactions is quite often clunky and counter intuitive.
 To combat this, a new generation of learning platforms are at their heart learner focused and give administrators, trainers and managers freedom to create unique and meaningful learning programs to excite people to learn.